 In addition to the hours spent in the classroom and in preparation for teaching, faculty members are expected to maintain scholarly competence and to advise students.
 They may be requested to participate in committee assignments and extra-curricular activities.

-8.2 Organization of Classes
+8.2 Academic Standards

 8.2.1 Scheduling of Classes